JavaDawid/codingchallenges/src/main/java/leetcode/README.md

 **Longest Common Prefix** find the longest common prefix from an array of strings.

 If there is no common prefix, return the empty string "".

+- palindrome9

+**Palindrome** it take an integer x and return x if is a palindrome and return false in otherwise.
+Palindrome it is a number or word that read from both ways, has the same meaning.

+- reverseString

+**Reverse String** it take an char array and return reversed array.

+- sortcharacter451